natcap/invest.users-guide/source/habitat_risk_assessment.rst

 .. figure:: habitat_risk_assessment_images/hra_preproc_wkspace.png

 4. **Criteria** We have divided up criteria into 3 categories: Exposure, Sensitivity, and Resilience.
-Exposure criteria are specific to a habitat-stressor pairing, and will be applied to the exposure postion of the risk modeling equation.
+Exposure criteria are specific to a habitat-stressor pairing, and will be applied to the exposure portion of the risk modeling equation.
 Sensitivity criteria are also applied to a specific habitat-stressor pairing, but will be applied to the consequence portion of the risk equation.
 Resilience criteria will likewise be applied to the consequence portion of the risk equation, but are specific to an overall habitat.
 Placing a criteria into one of these categories within the user interface will determine how user ratings are input into the HRA model.
 The default criteria provided are derived from peer-reviewed literature and are recommended as a good set of contributers to risk in a system, but users do have the option to add or remove criteria if desired.
 Only choose this option if the default criteria do not apply to the system being modeled, or do not correctly address all facets of the risk assessment.

 .. figure:: habitat_risk_assessment_images/hra_preproc_criteria.png

     The three categories- Exposure, Sensitivity, and Resilience correspond to stressor-specific, overlap-specific, and habitat-specific criteria respectively.
 |
 5. **Optional** Determine whether spatial criteria are available and desired.
 These are vector layer files which would provide more explicit detail for a specific criteria in the assessment.
 If spatially explicit criteria is desired, this input should point to an outer directory for all spatial criteria.
 A rigid structure **MUST** be followed in order for the model to run.
-Within the outer spatial crtieria folder, there **MUST** be the following 3 folders: Sensitivity, Exposure, and Resilience.
+Within the outer spatial criteria folder, there **MUST** be the following 3 folders: Sensitivity, Exposure, and Resilience.
 Vector criteria may then be placed within the desired folder.
 Each feature in the shapefiles used **MUST** include a 'Rating' attribute which maps to a float or int value desired for use as the rating value of that spatial criteria area.
   + Any criteria placed within the Resilience folder will apply only to a given habitat.
 They should be named with the form: habitatname_criteria_name.shp.
 Criteria may contain more than one word if separated by an underscore.
   + Any criteria placed within the Exposure folder will apply to the overlap between a given habitat and a given stressor.
 They should be named with the form: habitatname_stressorname_criteria_name.shp.
 Criteria may contain more than one word if separated by an underscore.
   + Any criteria placed within the Sensitivity folder will apply to the overlap between a given habitat and a given stressor.
 They should be named with the form: habitatname_stressorname_criteria_name.shp.
 Criteria may contain more than one word if separated by an underscore.